paulmarrington/Able/Assets/Askowl/Able/Documentation/Able-Tasks.md

 - [ ] Update Cache to have a clean old option - `PurgeRecycleBin(Func<Item,bool>)`
 - [ ] Update Json to parse in blocks
 - [ ] LinkedList needs an alert when the either main or recycle exceeds a specific size
+- [ ] Cache needs a high water mark.
+More entries that this will log an alert

 ## Release 2018-08